 What are “Socially Responsible Investing Strategies?”

-The definition of socially responsible investing has evolved.
+The definition of a socially responsible investment management strategy has evolved.
 And it may be referred to by different names, such as “sustainable and responsible investing” or “values-based investing.”

 Whatever term is used, this investment discipline is usually characterized by a set of principles that govern how investments are selected.
 One widely used framework includes environmental, social, and corporate governance criteria (ESG).